msperlin/beautiful-jekyll/_posts/2018-05-12-Investing-Long-Run.md

 his investments!
 If you bought the stock and kept it for more 1 year, there is a 70% chance that you got a profit on your investment.

 I hope this post convinced you to start investing.
-The results don't lie.
-The earlier you start, the best.
+The message from the results are straighforward: **the earlier you start, the best**.